Fuel Cell Installation in Far East

 Cabinet – Open (Photo credit: CommScope)

-FuelCell , Inc. (Nasdaq:FCEL), a global leader in the design, manufacture, operation and service of ultra-clean, efficient and reliable power plants, today announced a series of updates about the Asian market including completion of the world’s largest park in South Korea, the sale of 3.7 megawatts of modules to in the first quarter of 2014 to meet increasing demand, and a 19.6 megawatt fuel cell park to be constructed in Seoul City, South Korea.
+FuelCell , Inc. (Nasdaq:FCEL), a global leader in the design, manufacture, operation and service of ultra-clean, efficient and reliable power plants, today announced a series of updates about the Asian market including completion of the world’s largest park in South Korea, the sale of 3.7 megawatts of modules to POSCO in the first quarter of 2014 to meet increasing demand, and a 19.6 megawatt fuel cell park to be constructed in Seoul City, South Korea.

 The Gyeonggi Green fuel cell park, located in Hwasung City, South Korea, is fully operational.
-The largest fuel cell park in the world, the facility consists of 21 FuelCell Energy DFC3000(R) power plants, rated at 2.8 megawatts each, requiring only about 5.1 acres of land for 59 megawatts of new and renewable power.
-The fuel cell park provides continuous baseload electricity to the South Korean electric grid and usable high quality heat for a district heating system. commenced construction on this project in November 2012 and finished in only 13 months, illustrating the ability to rapidly construct multi-megawatt fuel cell installations that enhance grid resiliency.
+The largest fuel cell park in the world, the facility consists of 21 FuelCell DFC3000(R) power plants, rated at 2.8 megawatts each, requiring only about 5.1 acres of land for 59 megawatts of new and renewable power.
+The fuel cell park provides continuous baseload electricity to the South Korean electric grid and usable high quality heat for a district heating system.
+POSCO Energy commenced construction on this project in November 2012 and finished in only 13 months, illustrating the ability to rapidly construct multi-megawatt fuel cell installations that enhance grid resiliency.

 “The scale of this installation is contributing to the power and heating needs of an urban population and generating the electricity in a highly efficient and ultra-low emission profile that supports our National renewable portfolio standard,” said Tae-Ho Lee, Chief Executive Officer at Gyeonggi Green Energy.